cslu-nlp/PerceptronixPointNever/README.md

     Chunker training/evaluation: "token/POS-tag/chunk-tag"
     Chunking: "token/POS-tag" tokens (no chunk tags)

+If you want to chunk data that has not yet been POS tagged, tag it first then run chunking on the output.

 For anything else, UTSL.

 A few Python-based scripts have been added to assist in tagging:

     * `universal` converts Penn Treebank tags to the Petrov et al. (2012) universal tagset; their results suggest that you may still want to train with a full tagset, and then convert to the universal tagset for downstream applications (or evaluation)
     * `confusion` creates a tagging confusion matrix in CSV format